 After 22 years in production and regarded as the world’s fastest civilian jet, the Cessna Citation X is entering into retirement.
 Powered by two turbofan engines, the Citation X is one out of six separate lines of jet aircraft produced by the Cessna Aircraft Company under the Citation family umbrella.
-The aircraft’s design is next-generation upcycled from three previous Citation aircraft, the III, VI, and VII models and yet features a number of newer innovations in civilian aircraft design.
+The aircraft’s design is next-generation upcycled from three previous Citation aircraft, the III, VI, and VII models and yet features several newer innovations in civilian aircraft design.

-Throughout the 1970’s, Cessna developed several practical, and reliable aircraft under the Citation name.
-However, what they made up for in ease of use, they sacrificed in speed, leaving comparable Learjets of the time possessed of considerably more appeal performance wise.
+Throughout the 1970s, Cessna developed several practical, and reliable aircraft under the Citation name.
+However, what they made up for in ease of use, they sacrificed in speed, leaving comparable Learjets of the time possessed of considerably more appeal performance-wise.

-In a bid to improve upon previous Citation aircraft, the plans for the X included all new innovations in the wing, tail, and gear design.
-Another first attributed to the Citation X is the inaugural appearance in Cessna aircraft of a variance in two Rolls Royce developed AE-3007 (AE-3007C, AE-3007C1) series turbofan engines.
+In a bid to improve upon previous Citation aircraft, the plans for the X included all innovations in the wing, tail, and gear design.
+Another first attributed to the Citation X is the inaugural appearance in Cessna aircraft of variance in two Rolls Royce developed AE-3007 (AE-3007C, AE-3007C1) series turbofan engines.
 The Honeywell Primus 2000 EFIS integrated avionics were also a new inclusion.

-The two crew, 12 passenger business class jet developed for civilian use was impressive to say the least.
+The two crew, 12 passenger business class jet developed for civilian use was impressive, to say the least.
 Powered by twin engines, the Citation X had improved upon previous Citation models exponentially in performance with the X possessing the capability to achieve a max cruise speed of 604 mph at 35,000 ft.

 In 2010, Cessna announced an initiative to further improve upon the Citation X design.
-Commonly referred to as Citation X+, the innovations included an upcycle to the twin Rolls Royce engines with the next generation AE3007C2 inclusion, an integration of Garmin G5000 flight displays as well as improvements in performance, fuel consumption, and maximum payload capacity.
+Commonly referred to as Citation X+, the innovations included an upcycle to the twin Rolls Royce engines with the next generation AE3007C2 inclusion, integration of Garmin G5000 flight displays as well as improvements in performance, fuel consumption, and maximum payload capacity.
 Additionally, the length and width has been increased and the wingspan has been elongated as well.